 - the taxes were originally due at least three (3) years before you filed for bankruptcy, and

-- tax liability was assessed by the IRS at least 240 days before you filed bankruptcy
+- tax liability was assessed by the IRS at least two hundred forty (240) days before you filed bankruptcy

 If you are struggling to pay your debts, Chapter 7 bankruptcy may be your option.
 Rather than ignoring the problem, find out whether you are eligible to file for Chapter 7 bankruptcy and whether your debts consist mostly of dischargeable debts or non-dischargeable debts.
 You may want to talk to an experienced bankruptcy lawyer who can review your situation and let you know whether you have a chance to discharge your debts.